l2beat/l2beat/packages/frontend/README.md

 If you are running `yarn dev:mock` you do not need any environment variables.

 If you are running `yarn dev` or `yarn build` you need to set the following environment variables:
-- create file `.env.local` in frontend2 root folder
+- create file `.env.local` in frontend root folder
 - `DATABASE_URL` - database connection url (read-only access is sufficient)

 *if you currently work at L2BEAT: feel free to directly connect to our staging DB* 😉